regolith-linux/website/content/en/docs/Getting started/install.md

 ## PPA Sources

-There are 4 sources for Regolith packages for release 1.3.
+There are 4 sources for Regolith packages.
 The `release` PPA is recommended for most users, but another may be better for you based on your needs.
 Here is a description of each PPA.

 | Name | PPA URI | Freshness | Stability | Description |
 |------|---------|-----------|-----------|-------------|